bmamlin/jetstream-api-cli/README.md

 * Your `project name` (e.g., `TG-XXXXXXXXX`)
 * Your credentials for the domain (e.g., for [portal.tacc.utexas.edu](https://portal.tacc.utexas.edu/) if you are using the tacc domain)
 * The `auth-url`.
 If you don't have this, you can get it through a colleague or the Jetstream helpdesk.
 This URL is not to be shared publicly.
+Convenient aliases are included to switch between IU and TACC APIs if you have them.

 Copy `jetstream.env.sample` to `jetstream.env` and enter your settings into that file.